Strum/Strums_Mental_VCV_Modules/README.md

   2 * 5 into 1 summing mixers, useful for adding cvs for pitch and modulation

 Clock Divider -
-  Based on autodafe's clock divider but I've simplified the code, made the gui smaller and added extra divisions 3,5,7 and 12
+  Based on Autodafe's clock divider but I've simplified the code, made the gui smaller and added extra divisions 3,5,7 and 12

 Cartesian Sequencer -